 Bobby Kotick is the Chief Executive Officer of Activision Blizzard.
-Over the course of more than two decades under his leadership, Activision Blizzard has grown to become the world’s most successful standalone interactive entertainment company.
+Over the course of more than two decades under his leadership, Activision Blizzard has grown to become the world’s largest and most profitable western interactive entertainment company.
 Read More…

 This is a 1983 TV commercial for Activision’s Pitfall! video game, featuring a young Jack Black.

 Activision Christmas TV commercial from 1980’s, featuring Activision Decathlon and Enduro.